Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 A folded license plate can replace the wood roof, or it can be added as an accent.
-Other variations include wrapping the metal plate around the base, or cutting the plate to cover the front of the birdhouse.
+Other variations include wrapping the metal plate around the base or cutting the plate to cover the front of the birdhouse.

 License plates are cheap and easy to find at swap meets, flea markets, and yard sales.
 Each one is unique, making each license plate birdhouse a one-of-a-kind piece of yard art.
-If you take the time to learn how to build license plate birdhouses you will not be disappointed.
+If you take the time to learn how to build license plate birdhouses, you will not be disappointed.

 3. How to Build a Simple Dovecote Bluebird House

-Simple to make, this hexagon birdhouse looks great in the garden and it is designed to attract bluebirds.
+Simple to make, this hexagon birdhouse looks great in the garden, and it is designed to attract bluebirds.

 4. Rustic Platform Bird Feeder

 The Country Store Bird Feeder resembles a rustic building from the Old West, and its design adds a bit of whimsy to a basic platform feeder without sacrificing functionality.
-The platform feeder features a fly-through design that allows birds to approach the feeder from every direction, and the covered bin protects the seed from the rain and snow.
+The platform feeder features a fly-through design that allows birds to approach the feeder from every direction, and the covered bin protects the seed from rain and snow.
 The porch roof helps to keep the seed dry on the feeding platform, and the feeder tray has drainage holes in the corners.
 The feeder is finished with a few simple trim pieces and colored stains to add character to the design.

 5. A Nesting Shelf Made From Salvaged Wood

-This attractive birdhouse - or more accurately, this nesting shelf - was made from pieces of salvaged wood.
+This attractive birdhouse—or, more accurately, this nesting shelf—was made from pieces of salvaged wood.
 The ends and bottom pieces of the birdhouse were cut from a cedar corner board removed during a remodeling job, and I salvaged the milled side pieces from the railings of a cedar play set.
 A few slats from an old pallet provide the roof pieces and door trim, and the metal stars tacked to each of the ends are re-purposed Christmas ornaments.

 Resembling an old barn or rustic farm stable, the aged wood has a nice weathered patina from years spent outdoors.
-The shelf nesting box designed to attract robins.
+The shelf nesting box is designed to attract robins.
 In the winter, small birds will take refuge in the birdhouse from snow and chilling winds.

 Building a birdhouse requires only basic woodworking skills and hand tools, and using salvaged wood keeps useable lumber out of the landfill.
 And because I salvaged all of the wood for this project, the cost of the lumber is $0.